MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/create-custom-controls-using-pcf.md

     1. Create a directory on your machine, called something like `c:\pac`
     2. Open the command line interface as `adminitrator` and navigate to the directory that you created above `Cd c:\pac`
     3. Run the below command
- `powershell Invoke-Command -ScriptBlock ([scriptblock]::Create(((New-Object System.Net.WebClient).DownloadString('https://powerappsclipreview.blob.core.windows.net/install/InstallPowerAppsCLI.ps1')))) -ArgumentList "stable"`
+ `powershell Invoke-Command -ScriptBlock ([scriptblock]::Create(((New-Object System.Net.WebClient).DownloadString('https://powerappsclipreview.blob.core.windows.net/install/InstallPowerAppsCLI.ps1'))))`

 > [!NOTE]
 > To deploy your custom control, you will need Common Data Service environment with System administrator or System customizer privileges.

+> [!NOTE]
 > Currently PowerApps CLI is supported only on Windows 10.

 ## Creating custom controls

-To get started, open command prompt for VS 2017 after installing PowerApps CLI.
+To get started, open developer command prompt for VS 2017 after installing PowerApps CLI.

 1. In the developer command prompt for VS 2017, create a new folder on your local hard drive for example, `C:\Users\<your name>\Documents\My_PCF_Control`.
 2. Go to the newly created folder using the command `cd <specify your new folder path>`.